The Gilbert Town Council has approved utility rate changes that will go into effect on November 1, 2018.

 After reviewing the fiscal health of the community’s water, wastewater, reclaimed water, and environmental services utilities and determined that rate adjustments are needed to keep the funds balanced with expenses over the next few years.
 Water and wastewater rates have been unchanged since 2009, and environmental services rates were decreased in 2012.

 With the utility rate increases, Gilbert will maintain customer service levels, achieve revenue sufficiency, assign costs of service among customer classes in an equitable manner, promote efficient water use, and operate self-sufficient utilities that are not subsidized or that subsidize other services.
 View the Rate Study Report.

-Learn more about how these changes may impact you by selecting one of the following options:
+Learn more about how these changes will impact you by selecting one of the following options:

 May 3: Adoption of “Notice of Intent to Raise Rates and Fees” at Council meeting

 May 7: A report detailing the proposed changes becomes available on the website